botman/docs/testing.md

 }
 ```

-You can pass `$payload` as additional argument as well.
+You can pass a `$payload` array as an additional argument as well.

 ```php
 public function testStartConversation()